 What does having a slow metabolism mean?

-The speed of your metabolism is dependent on a handful of things, such as your age, gender, genes, body size and composition, physical activity and, of course, eating habits.
+Your metabolic rate is dependent on a handful of things, such as your age, gender, genes, body size and composition, physical activity, and, of course, eating habits.
 Let’s talk about that first one for a minute: age.

 1. Drink lots of water.

-Many of us are in a constant state of dehydration.
-You’d probably pay closer attention to finishing off your Nalgene if you knew that drinking enough water can lower your appetite and boost your metabolism by as much as 30%.
-So simple, but so effective!
+Many of us are in a continual state of low-level dehydration.
+You’d probably pay closer attention to finishing off your Nalgene if you knew that drinking enough water can lower your appetite and boost your metabolism by as much as 30% [source].
+So simple, but very effective!